Legion-Team/legion-protocol-contracts/docs/src/src/LegionSealedBidAuctionSale.sol/contract.LegionSealedBidAuctionSale.md

 ### _verifyValidPublicKey

-Verify if the public key used to encrpyt the bid is valid.
+Verify if the public key used to encrypt the bid is valid

 ```solidity